Mary De Morgan: Writing

-As an author of literary fairytales, her works, heavily influenced by Hans Christian Andersen, are remarkable in deviating from the fairytale norm – often not including a happy ending, or not having the protagonist gain wealth or power (rather procuring the wisdom of recognising the value of living without these things); and in the satirical element of political comment in her works.
-According to the Greenwood Encyclopedia of Folk Tales and Fairy Tales, the fairytales of Mary De Morgan played a "comprehensive and central role" in her era in the evolution of the literary fairytale.
+As an author of literary fairytales, De Morgan's works were heavily influenced by Hans Christian Andersen.
+They deviate from the fairy-tale norm, often not including a happy ending, or not having the protagonist gain wealth or power (rather procuring the wisdom of recognising the value of living without these things); and in the satirical element of political comment in her works.
+According to the Greenwood Encyclopedia of Folk Tales and Fairy Tales, the fairy-tales of De Morgan played a "comprehensive and central role" in her era in the evolution of the literary fairy-tale.